openenergymonitor/learn/view/electricity-monitoring/programmers/wicked-device.md

 [emonpishield]: files/emonPiShield.webp "emonPi Shield"

+#### MBus Reader

+Plug the programmer onto the header pins with the component side and the LEDs facing upwards and away from MBus reader board.

+![WD_MBus.webp][wd_mbus]

+[wd_mbus]: files/WD_MBus.webp "Using the OEM Programmer with the MBus Reader"

 #### Powering the Emon Device

 While loading and testing a sketch, the programmer can provide power to the emonTx and emonTH, using the